byu-oit/terraform-aws-lambda-api/README.md

 * **`subnet_ids`** - List of subnet IDs for the Lambda service.
 * **`security_group_ids`** - List of extra security group IDs to attach to the lambda.

+#### codedeploy_config
+If this configuration is included then this module will add the CodeDeploy App and Group required to deploy new versions of the Lambda through CodeDeploy, also allowing for the use of the LifeCycle hooks.
+* `service_role_arn` - (string) ARN of the IAM Role for the CodeDeploy to use to initiate new deployments (usually the PowerBuilder Role)
+* `lifecycle_hooks` - ([object](#codedeploy_lifecycle_hooks)) | Define Lambda Functions for CodeDeploy lifecycle event hooks.
+Or set this variable to null to not have any lifecycle hooks invoked
+* `appspec_filename` - (string) Filename (including path) to use when outputing appspec json (defaults to `appspec.json` in the current working directory)
+* `test_listener_port` - (number) The port for a codedeploy test listener.
+If provided CodeDeploy will use this port for test traffic on the new replacement set during the blue-green deployment process before shifting production traffic to the replacement set

 #### codedeploy_lifecycle_hooks